ryan-mcclue/musings/notes.md

 https://blog.acolyer.org/

 QUESTIONS:
+Understand memory alignment and cost of unaligned accesses? (is it due to common programmer workflows and less transistors required?)

+Understand cycle hits for accessing harddrive?
+Are cache cycle timings cumulative?

 May compile for different architectures in embedded for different product lines e.g. low-end fit bit, high-end fitbit

 Compile with different compilers to see performance benefits at end.